 9. Who has access to the database?
 Can WBEs search the database too?

-Only WBE Canada’s corporate members have access to the full database.
+Only WBE Canada’s Corporate Members have access to view your contact information, business capabilities and NAICS codes.
 Fellow WBEs can view a limited version of the WBE database so that you can find each other for business-to-business opportunities and to forge strategic partnerships in order to enhance bidding capacity.
 WBEs benefit from any corporation in the world that accepts our certification because of our strong global connections.